DEGAorg/injective-contracts/deploy/README.md

 and instantiations in particular are done in a consistent mistake-free manner.

-This is critical as a simple mistake such as specifying the incorrect instantiate permissions or admins could lead to situations where the the contracts from a governance proposal cannot be used, or we become locked out of or unable to mint from a production contract.
+This is critical as a simple mistake such as specifying the incorrect instantiate permissions or admins could lead to situations where the contracts from a governance proposal cannot be used, or we become locked out of or unable to mint from a production contract.

 ## Usage